Updated Aug. 2, 2022

 Masks are welcome but no longer required at OSU.
 Those at higher risk should continue to wear masks.
 On March 12, 2022, the Oregon Health Authority lifted the statewide indoor mask mandate.
-Masks are still required in health care settings and public transportation.
+Masks are still required in health care settings.
 See below for more information.

 OSU provides free KN95 or N95 masks for members of our university community in Corvallis, Bend and across the state.

 Employees: Departments and units can request bulk amounts of these masks at OSU Surplus Property.

 Corvallis Students & Employees: May pick up a mask at the following locations during regular hours:

 Bend Students & Employees: May pick up a mask at the following locations during regular hours:

 Per OHA Rule 33-019-1011, masks are required in healthcare settings.
 Per CDC Order, masks are required on public transportation.